tmhglnd/mercury/docs/02-instrument.md

 ## pan

-Set the panning position in floating-point for the sound over the stereo-image. `-1` is 100% left, `0` is center, `1` is 100% right.
+Set the panning position in floating-point for the sound in the stereo-image. `-1` is 100% left channel, `0` is center (both speakers), `1` is 100% right channel.
 Higher or lower values wrap between -1 and 1.
-Provide pan with `random` to get a new random panning value every count of the `time()`.
+Provide pan with the `random` argument to get a new random panning value every moment of the `time()` counter.

 ```
 set <name> pan(<position>)
 ```
+example
 ```
 new sample clap_909 name(hand)
 	set hand pan(random)